Evidence for a $\sim 43$ GeV $\gamma$-ray line signal in a stacking analysis of the Virgo, Fornax, and Ophiuchus Galaxy clusters

-Fermi-LAT is in good condition and the continual excellent performance provides the guarantee of collecting more high-quality data, which will be crucial to test whether the $\sim 43$ GeV signal is real or not.
-Nevertheless, the double of the current data can only be achievable until 2040.
+{\it (ii) Prospect of testing the $\sim 43$ GeV $\gamma$-ray line signal with VLAST---} Fermi-LAT is in good condition and the continuous excellent performance provides the guarantee of collecting more high-quality data, which will be crucial to test whether the $\sim 43$ GeV signal is real or not.
+Nevertheless, the double of the current data can be achievable only until 2040.
+Furthermore, the ground based $\gamma$-ray telescopes, such as the Cherenkov Telescope Array~\citep{CTA2024_line}, suffer from significant cosmic-ray background and poor energy resolution at $\sim 40~\rm GeV$, making it nearly impossible to confirm the signal (see Sec.~\ref{appx:CTA} of the Supplemental Material~\citep{supp}).
 Fortunately, the next generation $\gamma$-ray space telescopes are in proposal.
 VLAST, a Chinese space mission being proposed, is characterized by a large acceptance of $\sim 12~{\rm m^{2}~sr}$ at GeV-TeV energies and an excellent energy resolution of $\sim 1.3\%$ at 50 GeV \cite{Fan:2022}.
-Given the high acceptance/energy-resolution, such a telescope will be wonderful to clarify whether there is a distinct $\gamma$-ray line from the galaxy clusters.
-We have simulated 2-yr VLAST observations of the 13 galaxy clusters (see Figure~\ref{fig:vlastsimu}), adopting the best-fit results of the signal as well as the background for the current Fermi-LAT data as the input, where the VLAST instrumental response functions are taken from~\citep{Fan:2022}.
+Given the high acceptance and energy-resolution, such a telescope will be wonderful to clarify whether there is a distinct $\gamma$-ray line from the galaxy clusters.
+We have simulated 2-yr VLAST observations of the 13 galaxy clusters (see Figure~\ref{fig:vlastsimu}), adopting the best-fit results of the signal as well as the background for the current Fermi-LAT data as the input, where the VLAST instrumental response functions are taken from~\citep{Fan:2022,Pan:2024adp}.
 The TS value of the 43~GeV line is expected to be $\sim 73$.
 Therefore, the successful performance of VLAST in $\sim 1-2$ years will be sufficient to confirm the presence of the line signal if the current Fermi-LAT signal is intrinsic.